Weight Loss Surgery – Should I?

 3. Reduce death risk – With weight loss surgery your risk of dying from being obese lessens by up to 895.

-1. Death – The worst risk when it comes to the weight loss surgery, is dying during the operation.
+1. Death – The worst risk when it comes to weight loss surgery, is dying during the operation.
 This is extremely rare.
 Statistics say 0% of people die during or soon after weight loss surgery because of its rarity.

 2. Lacking Iron and Calcium – Unfortunately with Bariatric surgery the duodenum(the 1st part of the small intestine) is bypassed and results in reduced absorption of iron and calcium into your body.
 This may consequently increase your chance of getting iron deficiency anemia.
-Osteoporosis is already a high risk for women after menopause, so women should be warned by the potential for heightened bone calcium loss.
+Osteoporosis is already a high risk for women after menopause, so women should be warned about the potential for heightened bone calcium loss.

 3. “Dumping syndrome” – Dumping Syndrome is another risk in weight loss surgery.
 This is when the stomach empties its contents into the small intestine too quickly.
 It is more commonly triggered when either too much sugar or too much food is consumed.
 Although this is not serious to your health, the symptoms are unpleasant.
 Some patients cannot eat sugar after the surgery because of “dumping syndrome.”